 Another place I love to look for inspiration is Pinterest!
 No one is surprised by this one, we all use Pinterest for inspiration!
 A quick scroll through a Pinterest search about your niche will give you loads of post ideas.
 I’m not saying you should be copying posts other people have already written, but I promise it will drum up inspiration about post ideas of your own.

 Finally, check out some Facebook groups!
 I’m a part of tons of Facebook groups, and I can tell you people are constantly asking for advice on one topic or another.
 Join a group where your target audience is hanging out, and start jotting down the questions people are asking.

 You Might Also Like: How to Come Up With New Blog Post Ideas

 Change Your Environment

 If you work from home, being in the same environment day in and day out can get exhausting and stifle your creativity.
 If you’re having a hard time knocking out blog posts, try to change up your environment.
 Work out on the patio or check out a local coffee shop!
 Most places have WiFi these days, which makes it so much easier to find places to work outside the home!

 Write Something Else

 If you’re writing a book, a term paper, or an extra long blog post that you’ve been working on for ages, try to change it up by writing something else.
 Do some creative writing just for you, write in a journal, etc. Sometimes just getting the creative juices flowing elsewhere is enough to bring that creativity back to what you’re working on.

-Check Out This Post: 5 Things That Kill Our Productivity
+You Might Also Like: 5 Things That Kill Our Productivity